swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 lightning fast build times, but once the JVM is warm, the turn around is not large enough to matter.

-One thing that I absolutely loved about ClojureScript and working on this port really drove it home is how many errors you get from the compiler - getting file and line information for typos and bad arities for functions calls save a lot of time I often lose when doing JavaScript.
+One thing that I absolutely loved about ClojureScript is how many warings you get from the compiler - getting file and line information for typos and bad arities for functions calls save a lot of time I often lose when doing JavaScript.

 The one real scratch your head issue I ran into while developing this was a Google Closure mishandling of the modulo operator.
-Closure will incorrectly remove parentheses, this is easily worked around by put the result of the modulus operation in an intermediate variable but I lost more time on this subtle issue than I care to recall.
+Closure will incorrectly remove parentheses, this is easily worked around by putting the result of the modulus operation in an intermediate variable but I lost more time on this subtle issue than I care to recall.